Labyrinth of the Reims Cathedral: History

 The labyrinth was inaugurated at the coronation of Philippe le Bel on 6 January 1286.
 It covered the central part of the nave at the third and fourth spans.

-The labyrinth was destroyed in 1779 by the Canons (priests charged with running the cathedral), who were disturbed by children playing on the labyrinth during ceremonies.
+The labyrinth was destroyed in 1779 by the Canons (priests charged with running the cathedral).

 Reconstruction project

 A plan to rebuild the labyrinth ran into technical and administrative difficulties.
 Instead, a choice was made to undertake a reversible and nondamaging reconstruction.
 This took the form of a light projection on the ground that plays only in the evening, during cultural events.
 It was inaugurated on 19 September 2009.

 Logo of historical monuments

 The labyrinth has been chosen as the national logo for French historical monuments ("monuments historiques").
 This logo depicts the labyrinth without people, rotated by 45°, and often in a dark red color.